 The housing crisis is caused by two primary factors: the growing desirability of the Bay Area as a place to live due to its vibrant economy, and our limited housing stock.

 Although the city is experiencing an unprecedented boom in new housing, more units are sorely needed.
 Due to protectionist policies originally designed to quell bad development and boost historic preservation in our urban areas, too many developers are experiencing excessive delays.
-San Francisco and the Bay Area have long been committed to values which embrace inclusivity and counterculture.
 Meanwhile, there are the geographical limitations of the Bay Area to consider—the region is hemmed in by water and mountains.

 It is clear that we live in a complex political and social environment.
 It is crucial that developers work with local housing groups to determine an acceptable standard of BMRs, or Below Market Rate units.
 Currently, the San Francisco planning commission, whose role is to advise the mayor and city departments on housing policy, is reviewing legislation that would increase the required amount of BMR’s for specified locations to 30% from the current 12%.
 In exchange, height and density limits for the project would be increased.
 This will help make sure that any new housing coming into the city won’t all be reserved for luxury units.